phkaiser13/TrackieOS/README.md

 -   **Orange Pi 3** (8GB RAM) (The Current device chosen for raspway)
 -   **Raspberry Pi Zero 2W** (512MB RAM)

-## 💻 Compatibility

-TrackieOS is currently compatible with a lot of arm embedded systems, inclu:

-*The list of supported devices will be expanded in the future.*

-## 🏁 Getting Started

-*(This section is a placeholder.
-You can add your specific installation and usage instructions here.)*

 ## 🤝 Contributing